ramit21/machine-learning-python/spark/README.md

 1. Spark Core.
 2. Spark Streaming: Process data in real time.
-3. Spark SQL: Treat data as SQL database and issue SQL queries.
+3. Spark SQL: Treat data as SQL database and issue SQL queries which under the hood are distributed across the Spark cluster.
 4. GraphX: Treat data as a graph (think like a graph database)
 5. **MLLib**: For machine learning.
 All ML features supported like feature extraction, liniar/logistic regression, Support Vector Machines, PCA, K-Means, Decision Trees, basic statistics like correlation and variance, Recommendations using **Alternating Least Squares**.
 MLLib also provides special data types like Vector (dense and sparse), LabeledPoint, Rating.